ansible-learnfest/playbooks-infra/README.md

 ## aws_infra.yml

-- install the Execution Environment [ee-ansible-ssa](https://quay.io/repository/redhat_emp1/ee-ansible-ssa) from Quay - you will need an Red Hat account to sign in
+- install the Execution Environment [ee-ansible-ssa](https://quay.io/repository/redhat_emp1/ee-ansible-ssa) from Quay - you will need an Red Hat employee account to sign in

 - export your AWS credentials as environment variables: